In this document

 DC losses in the direct current path from PV modules to inverters are a crucial factor in energy yield simulations.
 These losses occur due to the electrical resistance in the DC combiner boxes and DC cables.

-Setting DC cable losses in Solargis Evaluate
+Setting soiling losses in Solargis Evaluate

 An inverter is an electronic device that converts direct current (DC) generated by PV modules into alternating current (AC).
-The output can be either one-phase or three-phase voltage.
-In Solargis Evaluate, the inverter implementation consists of two main stages:
+The output can be either a one-phase or a three-phase voltage.
+Simulation of inverters is based on each Inverter’s type datasheet parameters taken from PV components catalog.

 Maximum power point (MPP) calculation: The Maximum Power Point (MPP) calculation utilizes the IV curve at the inverter input, which is derived from the previous simulation steps.